elaeon/dama_ml/docs/datasets.rst

     valid set  0.499823  0.288698  (10000, 21)  float64     10000

-There are two more DataSetBuilder class, a dataset builder for images, and another for datasets in csv files.
-The next example is a DataSetBuilderFile
+There are two more DataSetBuilder class, a dataset builder for images, and another for files in csv format.

 .. code-block:: python

+    from ml.processing import Preprocessing
+    transforms = [("poly_features", {"degree":2, "interaction_only":False)]
     dataset = DataSetBuilderFile(
         dataset_name,
         train_folder_path="/home/ds/my_file.csv",
-        transforms_global=transforms)
+        processing_class=Preprocessing,
+        transforms_row=transforms)
     dataset.build_dataset(label_column="target")

 Preprocessing class is a way to add transformations to the data.
 There are predefined functions,